gioa/databricks-todo-app-lakebase/README.md

 # 6. Open http://localhost:3001
 ```

+## 🚀 Databricks Setup & Deployment

-### Databricks Setup
+### Deploy to Databricks

 1. **Fork this repository** to your own Git account
-2. **Create a Git folder** in your Databricks workspace pointing to your forked repository
+2. **Create a Git folder** in your Databricks workspace pointing to your repository
-3. **Create a custom app** in Databricks Apps and deploy from the Git folder
+3. **Create a custom app** in Databricks Apps, **add database resource**
-   - **Important:** During app creation, add your database as a resource
-   - This will automatically configure the necessary environment variables
+4. **Click Deploy**, select the Git folder to deploy.
+Done!

 ### Environment Variables

-The required environment variables will be automatically configured when you add the database as a resource during app creation.
-You can view and manage these variables in:
+Environment variables are automatically configured when you add the database as a resource during app creation.
+You can view and manage them in:

 **App Detail Page → Environment Tab**